spencertipping/tau/m/fabric.md

 I was originally thinking we'd try to make a multithreaded scheduler, but I don't think it's important.
 We can have each τ fabric be single-threaded and create more IPC-connected ones to get multicore parallelism.
 That way there's no difference between "cores on one machine" and "cores on other machines"; they're all separated by an IPC barrier.

 **Q:** how do we deal with bottlenecks that could be parallelized?
 I think we want fabric-affinity to be inferred from topology rather than explicitly specified.

+## Latency control
+I'm thinking about the case where we want to schedule absolute-time events with high accuracy.
+Step 1 is for the fabric to be able to abort an operator when it attempts IO, even before its IO constraints would normally yield the fiber.

+Step 2, if we want accuracy, is for the fabric to systematically measure the latency distribution of each operator so it doesn't overcommit to a non-preemptible chunk of work that will overlap the scheduled time point.
+(Relevant when we have CPU-intensive steps.)